 Following this concept, a 2012 study out of the University of Frankfurt examined squats, and its variations of depth, on vertical jump performance.
 After 2 days a week for 10 weeks, both full depth front and back squats presented significantly higher jump heights over the control and quarter squat groups.
 But Why?
 If you want to jump high and get stronger/stiffer gastrocs, why would you need to squat all the way down to the floor.
 After all, many athletes, especially track & field, utilize this quarter squat, fearful of losing the stiffness that is associated with fast stride rates, quick ground contacts.

-The answer to these findings is that the gastrocnemius’s major role in movement signaturesTM is the DRIVE of force production.
+The answer to these findings is that the gastrocnemius’s major role in Movement Signatures is the DRIVE of force production.
 The muscle, particularly the tendon, needs to be able to stretch, to possess the ability to prolong the DRIVE of force production.
 However, athletes struggle to improve their DRIVE for 2 major reasons

-While full depth squats and myofascial release can address the first obstacle of flexibility needs for DRIVE, a movement we have found to be superior for extension stability is the successive broad jumps shown in the video below.
+While full depth squats and myofascial release can address the first obstacle of flexibility needs for DRIVE, a movement we have found to be superior for extension stability is the successive broad jumps.

 Being both a plyometric and a very horizontally directed exercise, the DRIVE of force production by accentuating the arm swing, a key factor and subsequent benefit of this exercise.